 It transforms the video from high to low impedance, and also cleans and separates the sync from Jamma into horizontal and vertical sync.
-This way you will only need one cable to your monitor, and no switches to worry about.
+This way you will only need one video cable, and no switches to worry about.
 It should also take care of most sync problems.
 It is important to note that it does not change the scan rate - you will need a scaler if your monitor does not support 15kHz Jamma video.

 The Tri-Sync Helper is only available as an add-on to the Jammafier and it's only intended use is for Tri-sync monitors.